Deformation theory of parabolic representation pairs: Introduction

-The basic idea of proving the above theorem is to apply Goldman--Millson's fundamental theorem, which asserts that quasi-isomorphic DGLAs have isomorphic deformation functors \cite[Theorem 2.4]{gm}.
+The basic strategy for proving the above theorem is to apply Goldman--Millson's fundamental theorem, which asserts that quasi-isomorphic DGLAs have isomorphic deformation functors \cite[Theorem 2.4]{gm}.
 For this purpose, we will construct an intermediate DGLA, the \textbf{Thom--Whitney--Sullivan DGLA} (TWS DGLA), which plays the role of a bridge.
 The logical chain of the proof is briefly outlined below:

 The deformation of a parabolic logarithmic flat bundle $(E,\mathbf{F},\nabla)$ is insensitive to the choices of parabolic structures.
 In fact, it is controlled by the DGLA $M_{(E,\mathbf{F},\nabla)}$, defined as follows: \begin{itemize} \item $M_{(E,\mathbf{F},\nabla)}^i=\Gamma^{i}_{(\bar X,D)}(\End(E))$, $i=0,1,2$, \item the bracket is naturally induced from the Lie bracket on $\End(E)$, \item the differential is given by $d_\nabla=\bar\partial_E+\nabla$. \end{itemize} Similarly to Goldman--Millson's famous work \cite{gm}, we can ask whether the DGLA $M_{(E,\mathbf{F},\nabla)}$ is formal when the stability condition is imposed on the parabolic logarithmic flat bundle.
 Unfortunately, in the quasi-projective case, we do not have a sufficiently good Hodge theory to guarantee the formality.
 However, this is not too discouraging, as we still have the $L_2$-Hodge theory for harmonic bundles at hand.
 This leads us to introduce the notion of \textbf{mixed formality} (for the curve case), inspired by the notion of mixed Hodge structures.
 Roughly speaking, a DGLA is said to be mixedly formal if it contains a formal sub-DGLA and its quotient is quasi-isomorphic to a formal DGLA with nontrivial Lie brackets as complexes.
 Under certain assumptions (especially \textbf{Jordan stability} of logarithmic flat bundles), we show the mixed formality of $M_{(E,\mathbf{F},\nabla)}$.